patofoto/Demon_Klipper_Essentials_Unified/README.md

 # FEATURES:

 ### NEW!
 ORCA Slicer `Multi_Surface` handling!
 - The printer knows what bed surface you choose to use & can add a pre-set Z offset for the print & remove it afterward!
 The system can even combine the surface offset with a filament or temperature based one!
-Dont worry though there are `Bed Saver` safety checks that should help stop you entering a wrong number & damaging your printer, especially when using the combine offset funtcion!
+Don't worry though there are `Bed Saver` safety checks that should help stop you entering a wrong number & damaging your printer, especially when using the combine offset function!

 ### NEW!
 Random nozzle cleaning movements!
 - No more single path cleaning to wear out your brush/pad!
 All movements are randomly generated!